simha10/Survey_App/Documentation/PROJECT_STATUS.md

 ## Overall Project Health: 🟢 **EXCELLENT**

 The project has made significant progress with a solid foundation in place.
-The core functionality is working well, and the recent user assignment system implementation demonstrates the team's ability to deliver complex features effectively.
+The core functionality is working well, and the recent network configuration improvements and user assignment system implementation demonstrate the team's ability to deliver complex features effectively.
 The modular architecture and comprehensive API design provide a strong base for future enhancements.

 **Key Strengths:**